 Motor Trade insurance can be quite a confusing subject even at the best of times.
 When you add in convictions, whether they’re motoring or criminal, to the mix and it all can become a little bit daunting.

-How can I reduce my premium after a criminal conviction?rivers insurance for the following trades
+How can I reduce my premium after a criminal conviction?

-Speeding convictions are common and obviously make you high risk to the underwriter.
+Speeding convictions are common and obviously make you a higher risk to the underwriter.
 You will still be offered insurance, but the price will be steep.
-However, if you can show that you have taken positive steps to become a more careful and knowledgeable driver then you will get a cheaper quote.
+However, if you can show that you have taken positive steps to become a more careful and knowledgeable driver then you will get a better quote.
 Consider taking an advanced driving course, take part in national awareness driving schemes.
-Consider using technology by agreeing to a black box to monitor your driving.
+In addition consider using technology by agreeing to a black box to monitor your driving.

 Convicted drivers insurance for the following trades